IIWDTI/ANTI-AntiCheat/README.md

 So this is my story, I was marked with a permanent game ban on my 20 year old steam account with over 500 games on it, that made me angry, and I lost interrest in supporting platforms like Steam or Epic, I think the good old days with DVD's and Patches was the way to go.

 Anyway hope this script will help some people.

+# Software that I've heard rumours about giving a ban:

+Razer Synapse 2 or 3 (Had this installed when I was banned) RTSS Rivatuner Statistics Server (Had this installed when I was banned) VMware Software (Had this installed when I was banned) Intelligent standby list cleaner (ISLC) (used for modifying timer resolution in windows, supposed to improve performance) Editing configuration files for games (PUBG have rules against modifying configuration files manually)